Above image: Redd Angelo

 But it’s Adobe other major image-editing program that has arguably seen a bigger rise in popularity over recent years, due both to its ease of use and its ability to organise your workflow.

 Adobe Lightroom is a Raw image-conversion software for Macs, PCs and some tablets that does so much more than just enhance your photos.
 Don't worry if you've never used Raw – you can also use it to edit JPEGs.

-Better still, the Lightroom CC version is available via Adobe’s Creative Cloud subscription service, which means you can get the latest and constantly updated versions of Lightroom and Photoshop for one monthly fee.
+The current Lightroom Classic CC version is available via Adobe’s Creative Cloud subscription service, which means you can get the latest and constantly updated versions of Lightroom and Photoshop for one monthly fee.

 Unless you’re intending to dramatically manipulate your images, or add stylised filters, you can generally do what you would normally do in Photoshop using Lightroom.
 You can, for example, crop, clone and adjust properties of the image such as exposure, white balance, saturation and sharpness.
 For this reason, it’s seen by many photographers as a more streamlined way to edit many images in one go.

 It's also a great way to apply instant one-click effects; indeed there are lots of free lightroom presets you can use right now.